cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### Copy files and directories to CageFS

-In order to copy files and directories to CageFS, you can manually create a custom config file in the <span class="notranslate">`/etc/cagefs/conf.d`</span> directory.
+In order to copy files and directories to CageFS, you can manually create a custom config file in <span class="notranslate">`/etc/cagefs/conf.d`</span> directory.

 Also, you can add files and directories that belong to `rpm` package to CageFS as follows: